bschulz81/hyperbolicfitdll/README.md

 // Currently, the library has two functions:

-// The function focusposition_Regression interpolates the optimal focuser position from a fit with symmetric hyperbolas based on a RANSAC algorithm that utilizes either a linear
+// The function focusposition_Regression interpolates the optimal focuser position from a fit with symmetric hyperbolas based on a RANSAC algorithm that utilizes a linear regression with a least square
-// regression with a least square error comparison or Siegel's repeated median regression.
+// error comparison.
+If specified, the RANSAC can also use repeaded median regression.
+// The algorithm for the linear regression that is used by the RANSAC was first published by Stephen King (username STEVE333), at https://aptforum.com/phpbb/viewtopic.php?p=25998#p25998

 // focusposition_Regression expects the following arguments: